chef-training/open_spaces/README.md

 [Open Space Technology](http://en.wikipedia.org/wiki/Open_Space_Technology) is an approach to hosting meetings.

 ### Initial Conditions
+Open spaces work best when these conditions are present:

 * A real business issue that people care about, that it is something worth talking about.
 * Mind numbing complexity, such that no single person or small group fully understands or can solve the issue